- How are gastrointestinal carcinoid tumors treated?

 For rectal carcinoid tumors between 1 and 2 cm, the best approach depends on how deeply the carcinoid tumor has grown into the wall of the rectum, as well as other details of each patient's medical situation.
 If the tumor has grown into the thick muscle layer of the rectum (the muscularis propria) or deeper, it needs to be treated like it is a larger tumor.

 Carcinoid tumors larger than 2 cm (and those that have grown deep into the wall of the rectum) have a higher risk of growing and spreading, so they are removed by the same operations used for adenocarcinomas (the usual type of rectal cancer).
 This operation is a low anterior resection if the carcinoid is in the upper part of the rectum.
 If the lower part is involved, abdominoperineal (AP) resection and colostomy are used.

-Regional spread means that the cancer has either spread to nearby lymph nodes or it has grown through the wall of the organ where it started to invade nearby tissues such as fat, ligaments, and muscle.
+Regional spread means that the cancer has either spread to nearby lymph nodes or it has grown through the wall of the organ where it started and has invaded nearby tissues such as fat, ligaments, and muscle.